World tour of Ulysses S. Grant: Constantinople and Athens

-When the Grants arrived at Athens they were greeted by King George I of Greece, who came aboard the Vandalia and spent the afternoon with Grant.
+Grant also met King George I of Greece, who came aboard the Vandalia and spent the afternoon with Grant.
 The king sought Grant's advice concerning Greece's relations with the Ottomans and Grant found himself acting in a diplomatic capacity, knowing his advice would be received as a form of American interest.
 During their week-long visit in Athens, Grant scaled the Acropolis of Athens accompanied by Young, who noted that Grant appreciated "the greatness of the past" and was tireless during his walk through the ancient city.
+When Grant left on 22 March, Read wrote to Hamilton Fish that Grant: "left us last week with great apparent regret for he had formed most agreeable impressions of Greece".